apache/shenyu-website/content/en/projects/myth/springcloud-user/index.md

+---
+title: SpringCloud User
+description: Myth SpringCloud User
+---

- * ### In the springcloud service provider (the participating method of the transaction, the called party).
+ * In the springcloud service provider (the participating method of the transaction, the called party).

-     * #### add myth-springcloud dependency
+     * add myth-springcloud dependency
          ```xml
           <dependency>
               <groupId>com.github.myth</groupId>
               <artifactId>myth-springcloud</artifactId>
           </dependency>
         ```
-     * #### Configure MythTransactionBootstrap to start the class, either as XML or as @Bean.
+     * Configure MythTransactionBootstrap to start the class, either as XML or as @Bean.
 Specific configuration can refer to here:[configuration for details](https://github.com/yu199195/myth/wiki/Configuration).

        ```xml
        <context:component-scan base-package="com.github.myth.*"/>